pyTMD/pyTMD/doc/source/background/Time.rst

 ``pyTMD`` uses the ``timescale`` library to manage the conversions between these different time scales.
 A uniform time scales expresses dates as the count of time elapsed since a reference epoch.
 The Julian Day (JD) is the continuous count of days starting at noon on January 1, 4713 B.C (-4712-01-01T12:00:00).
+It is a time system that allows a simple computation for the number of days between two epochs.
 The Modified Julian Day (MJD) differs from the Julian Day by reducing the number of digits for modern periods, and by beginning at midnight.
-The MJD is calculated from the Julian Day by
+The start of the MJD calendar is 1858-11-17T00:00:00, and a given MJD can be calculated from the Julian Day by

 .. math::
     :label: 3.1